 - Cover your mouth and nose with a cloth face cover when around others

 Patients who have severe symptoms such as difficulty breathing should seek care immediately.

-Learn about your protections during COVID-19, publications in multiple languages are from the Attorney General’s Office.
+Learn about your protections during COVID-19, including publications in multiple languages from the Attorney General’s Office.

 Don’t Delay Care